thindil/steamsky/bin/doc/MODDING.md

   of hands used (1 for one-handed, 2 for two-handed weapons).
 Fifth entry for weapon is damage type (1 - cutting damage, 2 - impaling damage, 3 - blunt damage).
 * Tag `description`: In game description of the item.
 Can have any value.
+The maximum length is 512 characters.

 ## Recipes